 Most optometry schools expect applicants to complete shadowing hours as part of the admissions process.
 Some programs formally require them; others strongly recommend them.
-Either way, shadowing shows commitment, provides critical exposure to real-world clinical practice, and gives applicants a chance to confirm that optometry is the right path.
+Either way, shadowing provides critical exposure to real-world clinical practice … and gives applicants a chance to confirm that optometry is the right path.
 Competitive candidates often complete 20 – 50+ hours, ideally in multiple types of settings.

 This makes you essential to the pipeline.
-If you’ve never hosted a student before — or if you’ve had mixed experiences — here’s a practical guide to selecting the right candidates, managing expectations, and making shadowing a positive and productive experience.
+If you’ve never hosted a student before — or if you’ve had mixed experiences — here’s a practical guide to selecting the right candidates, managing expectations, and making shadowing a positive and productive experience for all involved.

-Taking on a student is an opportunity to:
+Taking on a student is an opportunity to do some real good for the future of the field.
+You can:

-• Share the realities (and rewards) of private practice, corporate settings, or specialty care
+- Share the rewards (and realities) of private practice, corporate settings, or specialization.

 How to choose the right candidate

-A quick screening process is important.
-A brief phone call is usually enough to get a read.
-If the student is just going through the motions or can’t articulate why they’re interested, it’s okay to say no.
+A screening process is important, but it needn’t be lengthy.
+A quick phone call is usually enough to get a read.
+If it seems like the student is just going through the motions or can’t articulate why they’re interested, it’s okay to say no.

 Similar to hiring staff, you’re looking for certain qualities.
 For a shadowing prospect that’ll be things like: